tassia/UNIX-W25-Lab8/I-true-and-false.md

 19. The 'git commit' command saves any changes made to the staging area but does not save them to the repository itself.
 21. A good coding practice is to pull, commit, and push often
 22. The commit message is optional and not necessary for a clean repo
+23. In Git, the command 'git commit' automatically uploads your changes to a remote repository like GitHub